NFTs

 The use of blockchain technology provides secure and immutable proof of authenticity and ownership.

-Due to the decentralized nature of NFTs, there is a higher risk of fraud and counterfeiting
+Because of the decentralized nature of NFTs, there is a higher risk of fraud and counterfeiting

-Ecological effects
+Ecological Impacts

-This information serves as a general guideline and cannot replace individual tax advice from our experts.
-The tax treatment may vary depending on your specific situation and the current tax regulations.
-It is strongly recommended that you contact our lawyers to clarify your personal tax situation and comply with the legal requirements.
+This information serves as general guidelines and cannot replace individual tax advice from our experts.
+Tax treatment may vary depending on your specific situation and current tax regulations.
+It is highly recommended that you contact our lawyers to clarify your personal tax situation and meet legal requirements.